alegunta-git/turbo-guide/books/1 quotes.md

 * **Use QAT toolbar in xls word and ppt ( 20% of ops done 80% of time)**
 * **Search : Ctrl K(Browser), windows cmd glass , Blog 101 titles(Search content)**
 * **Use macros(xls) , Templates(word) , canned responses(outlook) , Onenote(Ideas and Revision note)**
-* OPM , OPK , OPE
-* Newton :"If I have seen further, it is by standing on the shoulders of giants."
 * IMP Productivity tip **Learn and Use ddg bangs**-> Customize for chrome(Custome search engines) (!gi image)
 * Customize good approaches , **write SOP for working soution**
 * Give me a lever long enough and a fulcrum on which to place it, and I shall move the world._